magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-30945-magento-patch-a-fatal-error-during-add-and-update-cart-operations.md

 labels: QPT 1.0.7,QPT patches,Magento Commerce,Magento Commerce Cloud,PHP Fatal Error,blank cart,support tools
 ---

 The MDVA-30945 Magento patch fixes the issue where you receive a fatal error *Call to a member function getValue() on null in module-configurable-product CartItemProcessor.php* when updating carts.
-This patch is available when the<a>Quality Patches Tool (QPT) tool</a>1.0.7 is installed.
+This patch is available when the<a>Quality Patches Tool (QPT)</a>1.0.7 is installed.
 The issue is scheduled to be fixed in Magento version 2.4.2.

 ## Affected products and versions